Amaraciuri/VideoDownloaderPro/README.md

 #### VdoCipher
 - Get your API secret key from VdoCipher Dashboard → API Keys
-- Required permissions: Video management and folder access
+- Required permissions: Select "Viewer" (for reading videos and folders) and optionally "Editor" (for metadata access)

 ### 3. Load Your Content
 Choose one of two options: